multi-template-matching/mtm-python-oop/README.md

 # Citation
 If you use this implementation for your research, please cite:

-Thomas, L.S.V., Gehrig, J. Multi-template matching: a versatile tool for object-localization in microscopy images.
+Thomas, L.S.V., Gehrig, J.
+_Multi-template matching: a versatile tool for object-localization in microscopy images_
 BMC Bioinformatics 21, 44 (2020). https://doi.org/10.1186/s12859-020-3363-7

 # Related projects